itsDele/X-scraper/ReadMe.md

-V1.0.0 released check it out
+latest version V2.0.0 is now released check the so what does the latest version offer .md V1.0.0 released check it out read the how to use.md to learn how to use the program

 This project is about scraper that extracts Accounts/profiles in X platform who retweeted and qouted certain public posts. key features contain: